The Department Code of Conduct sets out standards of behaviour and good practice expected from its members.

 Meetings and events should provide a respectful and inclusive environment conducive to the free exchange of ideas.
 Open discussion, debate and challenge are essential elements of academic interaction, which can flourish only when all participants treat each other with respect and consideration.
 Meetings and events should promote equal opportunities and treatment for all participants; there is a zero tolerance policy for any interactions, intentional or unintentional, that constitute intimidation, harassment or discrimination.

-Social events organised in the periphery of departmental activity, such as informal drinks or team building events should follow the same guidelines; organisers and participants should be mindful to foster inclusivity and respectful exchanges.
+Social and networking and events organised as part of the departmental activity, such as informal drinks or team building events should follow the same guidelines; organisers and participants should be mindful to foster inclusivity and respectful exchanges.

 Teaching and Supervision